 - A child who is unable to deal appropriately with their anger thinks that everything is everyone else’s fault.
 All their troubles have nothing to do with them.

-- Angry children have frequent fits of rage.
+- Raging children have frequent fits of rage.

-Why is your child so angry and aggressive?
-Understanding where children’s anger comes from
+Why is your child so angry and hysterical?
+Understanding the raging child

 Everyone feels anger.
 Anger in children is a natural response when they feel like they are under threat, irrespective of whether that threat is real or imagined.
 To protect themselves, many angry people react aggressively.
 In other words, they attempt to calm their frustration, embarrassment or even humiliation by verbally or physically aggressing others.